tianlang0704/ComfyUI-StableProjectorzBridge/README.md

 3. Done

 # Info
-This custom nodes enables Stable Projectorz to work with ComfyUI Directly.
+These custom nodes enable Stable Projectorz to work with ComfyUI Directly.

-StableProjectorz sends only controlnet images/masks and inpaint images/masks to ComfyUI nodes, and then ComfyUI process them and sends them back to StableProjectorz.
+StableProjectorz sends controlnet images/masks and inpaint images/masks to ComfyUI nodes, and then ComfyUI process them and sends them back to StableProjectorz.

 All settings in Stable Projectorz are accessable through ProjectorzParameter node and ProjectorzControlnetParameter node.